ray-project/ray-llm/models/README.md

       trailing_assistant: "### Response:\n"  # New assistant message.
 After this point, model will generate tokens.
       user: "### Instruction:\n{instruction}\n"  # User message.
       default_system_message: "Below is an instruction that describes a task.
 Write a response that appropriately completes the request."  # Default system message.
+      system_in_user: false  # Whether the system prompt is inside the user prompt.
+If true, the user field should include '{system}'
+      add_system_tags_even_if_message_is_empty: false  # Whether to include the system tags even if the user message is empty.
+      strip_whitespace: false  # Whether to automaticall strip whitespace from left and right of user supplied messages for chat completions
     # Stopping sequences.
 The generation will stop when it encounters any of the sequences, or the tokenizer EOS token.
     # Those can be strings, integers (token ids) or lists of integers.
+    # Stopping sequences supplied by the user in a request will be appended to this.
     stopping_sequences: ["### Response:", "### End"]

 # Resources assigned to each model replica.
 This corresponds to Ray AIR ScalingConfig.